mariodosreis/divtime/README.md

 File description:

-`data/10s.phys`: Alignment of protein-coding genes in two partitions.
+`data/10s.phys`: Alignment of protein-coding genes of 10 species in two partitions.

-`data/10s.tree`: Tree with fossil calibrations.
+`data/10s.tree`: Tree of 10 species with fossil calibrations.

+`data/330s.phys`: Alignment of 1st and 2nd sites of mitochondrial protein-coding genes of 330 species in one partition.

+`data/330s.tree`: Tree of 330 species.

 `gH/mcmctree-outBV.ctl`: Control file for MCMCTree necessary to set up calculation fo the gradient and Hessian for approximate likelihood calculation.